Timon .:. | Tue, October 05, 2021 | 0

 Different teams of agents simultaneously arrived in Mogán to serve warrants and carry out searches in establishments including hairdressers and beauty parlours, travel agencies and vacation homes, all in Arguineguín, Playa del Cura, Puerto Rico de Gran Canaria and Motor Grande.

 The signs of the operation underway began at a hairdresser located on Calle Alcalde Paco González in Arguineguín, and then continued at another located in the Shopping Center Puerto Rico, both establishments owned by the same individual.
-Investigators also inspected the offices of a travel agency and raided tourism apartments located in Motor Grande, the upper area of Puerto Rico, and in Playa del Cura.
+Investigators also inspected the offices of a travel agency and raided tourism apartments located in Motor Grande, the upper area of

 The raided premises, however, where not sealed off, and on Saturday life in the usually popular tourist resort towns returned pretty much to normal, with the exception of these shops and salons all being closed.
 The ongoing police investigation is currently under summary order of secrecy and so few details have yet emerged about the arrestees, the charges made against them, who else could be involved, nor their specific modus operandi.